prppy/bt4222_group_6_amazon/README.md

 Our modeling pipeline includes both traditional collaborative filtering methods and more advanced approaches such as Neural Collaborative Filtering (NCF), a deep learning-based architecture that captures non-linear user-item interactions more effectively than matrix factorization alone.
 We further enhance model performance through advanced feature engineering, combining structured behavioral data with unstructured text to provide a richer representation of users and products.
 This hybrid architecture aims to improve both prediction accuracy and personalization quality, enabling more relevant top-k item recommendations aligned with individual user preferences.

 ---
+## Getting Started

+1. **Create a folder** named `bt4222_group_6` in the root of your Google Drive (i.e., inside `My Drive`).
+2. **Download and upload this repository** into that folder.

+After this, your folder structure should look like this: <br>
+- MyDrive/
+  - bt4222_group_6/
+    - bt4222_group_6_amazon/

+This structure is important to ensure all Colab notebooks can correctly access data and modules via relative paths.

+---

 ## Project Pipeline